sp4cerat/Planet-LOD/README.md

 What the code is :

-* A simple demo to show how a planet renderer with quadtree works
+* A simple demo to show how a planet rendering with LOD works
 * As short as possible so you can experiment with the algorithm
 * Easy to understand